×

 Conclusion

 Implementing an order management system in C involves understanding and defining the necessary data structures and implementing functions to manage orders effectively.
 The system should handle adding, deleting, displaying, changing, and merging orders efficiently.
-By following the steps outlined in this blog, you can create a comprehensive order management system that meets your specific requirements.
+By following the steps outlined in this blog, you can create a comprehensive order management system that meets your specific programming assignment requirements.
 With careful attention to memory management and user interaction, this system will streamline your order processing and improve overall efficiency.